haasn/libplacebo/README.md

 This shader dispatch mechanism is designed to be combined with the shader processing routines exported by `shaders/*.h`, but takes care of the low-level translation of the resulting `pl_shader_res` objects into legal GLSL.
-It also takes care of resource binding, variable placement, as well as shader caching and resource pooling; and makes sure all generated shaders have unique identifiers (so they can be freely merged together).
+It also takes care of resource binding, shader input placement, as well as shader caching and resource pooling; and makes sure all generated shaders have unique identifiers (so they can be freely merged together).

+### Tier 4 (high level renderer)

+- `renderer.h`: A high-level renderer which combines the shader primitives and dispatch mechanism into a fully-fledged rendering pipeline that takes raw texture data and transforms it into the desired output image.

+This is the "primary" interface to libplacebo, and the one most users will be interested in.
+It takes care of internal details such as degrading to simpler algorithms depending on the hardware's capabilities, combining the correct sequence of colorspace transformations and shader passes in order to get the best overall image quality, and so forth.

 ## Installing